ADA Accommodation Policy

 - Other related factors

-If the accommodation is granted, the employee and the individual’s supervisor/department chair will receive a written accommodation agreement from Human Resources that outlines the accommodation.
+If the accommodation is granted, the employee and the individual’s supervisor/department chair will receive a written accommodation agreement from Office of People & Culture that outlines the accommodation.

-If an employee disagrees with the determination, the employee may consult with Human Resources or appeal through the normal grievance process.
+If an employee disagrees with the determination, the employee may consult with Office of People & Culture or appeal through the normal grievance process.